Evi248/Kultra-Mega-Stores-Inventory-Analysis/README.md

 ## Project Topic:  Kultra Mega Stores Inventory

 ## About Me
-i am Umeh Evi Eseoghene a Pharmacist with experience in E-commerce and Tele-pharmacy.
-I am currently undergoing a training with DSA to learn and improve my skills on data tools such as Excel Power Bi and SQL.
+I am Umeh Evi Eseoghene a Pharmacist with experience in E-commerce and Tele-pharmacy.
+I am currently undergoing a training with DSA to learn and improve my skills on data tools such as Excel, Power Bi and SQL.
 You can connect via:
 - LinkedIn: https://www.linkedin.com/in/evi-eseoghene-6a5b35126
 - Email: umehevi@gmail.com